NeuralWordsmith/Programming-Foundation-00-Python/Chapter 02/C2 - Variables and Simple Data Types.md

 	`If the implementation is hard to explain, it's a bad idea.`
 	`If the implementation is easy to explain, it may be a good idea.`
 	`Namespaces are one honking great idea -- let's do more of those!` This philosophy is for simplicity and clarity in mind.
+To write code as simple as possible, whenever possible.
 ---

 ## **Important Concepts**
 ### **Print Calls**
-- **Description**: Print() has some defaults.
+- **Description**: Print() has some default keywords and functions.
-- **Example**: while using print, double quotation is used to write anything that is not a command.
+- **Example**: while using print, double quotation is used to write anything that is not a Keywords, though keywords can be contained in quotations too.

 ---